nus-cs2113-AY2324S1/tp/docs/UserGuide.md

 Welcome to KaChinnnngggg!
 How may i assist you today?
 ____________________________________________________________
 ```
-7. type in desired commands and press enter to execute them. (note: commands are not case sensitive)
+7. type in desired commands and press enter to execute them. (note: commands are not case-sensitive)
 8. "[ ]" denotes optional parameters

 ## Features